sslboard/VanitySSL/README.md

 docker run -p 80:80 -p 443:443 -p 8081:8081 \
   -e BACKEND_URL=https://backend.internal \
   -e ACME_EMAIL=admin@example.com \
+  -e PROXY_SECRET=changeme \
   vanityssl
 ```

-Environment variables configure the backend address, ACME email, optional API token (`API_TOKEN`), and database path (`DB_PATH`).
+Environment variables configure the backend address, ACME email, optional API token (`API_TOKEN`), database path (`DB_PATH`), and the proxy signing secret (`PROXY_SECRET`).
 The API is reachable on port `8081`.
 Port `80` must be reachable for the ACME HTTP-01 challenge.
 Certificates are stored in the configured database.

+A simple test backend is available in `cmd/dummybackend`.
+It prints request information and verifies the signature.